Can a simple blood test predict cancer return? new study investigates

 Summary

-This study looks at whether a simple blood test can find HPV DNA in people with HPV-related anal or cervical cancer who are getting radiation therapy.
-Researchers will take blood samples before, during, and after treatment to see if the virus's genetic material shows up and if its levels can help predict if the cancer will come back within two years.
-About 20 adults with stage I-III anal cancer or stage I-IVA cervical cancer will take part.
-The study does not test a new treatment but aims to learn more about how these cancers respond to standard radiation.
+This study looks at whether a blood test can detect HPV DNA in people with HPV-related anal or cervical cancer who are receiving radiation therapy.
+Researchers will collect blood samples before, during, and after treatment to see if the virus's genetic material shows up and if it can help predict if the cancer will come back.
+About 20 adults will take part for up to 2 years.
+The goal is to learn more about how these cancers respond to treatment, not to test a new therapy.

 Disclaimer Read more